Infographic Saturday has been going for about a month now, and I’m quickly realizing an unintentional theme: Agreement isn’t necessary.

 Wait, you don’t?
 You’re reading those posts and this one because you want us to tell you?
 Well, you’re failing.

 Check out your Facebook Insights.
 From there, find the posts that generated the most engagement over a three month period.
-Find the posts that had the greatest reach.
+Find the posts that had the greatest Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More.
 Then you will know the best time and days to post that are relevant to you.

 Me?
 I have an international audience.
 I tend to see results before 10 am EST, between 2-4 pm EST and later at night.
 I’ve even scheduled content in the middle of the night that has received response.